 The sports coached are football, rugby, hockey, netball and cricket with regular competitive fixtures against other local schools enabling the students to transfer the skills that they learn into a match environment.
 After-school practice sessions allow pupils extra time to develop their skills alongside their fitness generally; these are open to every child in the school and there is no need to sign up, pupils can simply turn up and play.
 There are also separate extra-curricular clubs offering, for example, tennis, fencing and judo.

 We boast a sports department containing numerous qualified coaches over a wide range of sports.
 This enables us to excel in every area of our high quality curriculum.

 Sport at Kingswood House has moved from strength to strength, highlighted by our ability to compete at a high level of prep school sport.

 We will be hosting our Home fixtures throughout the Autumn & Spring Terms for Football and Rugby at Parsons Mead Sports Ground (Ashtead KT21 2PE) for pupils in Years 3-6 and at Glyn School Sports Pavilion (Ewell KT17 3DS) for pupils in Years 7-11.
-During the Summer Term at the Pavilion, main ground, Ashtead Cricket Club.
+During the Summer Term we use the Pavilion, main ground, Ashtead Cricket Club.

 Barney Cowie – Director of Sport – email@example.com